^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

 Arterial hypertension is the most common symptom of gestosis and is a manifestation of systemic vascular spasm.
-For gestosis, the lability of blood pressure is characteristic (asymmetry of numerical values of arterial pressure on the left and right humeral arteries can reach 10 MMHg and more).
-Therefore, the measurement of blood pressure in pregnant women should be done on both hands.
-The increase in vascular tone in gestosis occurs primarily in the microcirculatory unit, at the level of capillaries and arterioles, as a result of which, in the first place, there is an increase in diastolic pressure.
-Therefore, it is also necessary to calculate the average dynamic blood pressure, taking into account both systolic and diastolic blood pressure:
+Gestosis is characterized by lability of arterial pressure (asymmetry of numerical values of arterial pressure on the left and right brachial arteries can reach 10 MMHg or more).
+Therefore, blood pressure in pregnant women should be measured on both arms.
+Increased vascular tone in gestosis occurs primarily in the microcirculatory link, at the level of capillaries and arterioles, resulting in an increase in diastolic pressure first of all.
+Therefore, it is also necessary to calculate the average dynamic arterial pressure, taking into account both systolic and diastolic arterial pressure:

 • III degree - generalized.